Importance of Social & Emotional Development

 One of the ways we show respect for children is by enhancing their developmental opportunities.
 By investing in their development, we are signaling that we believe in them and see them as capable and competent.
 It is tempting to focus on easily recognized academic skills, but the importance of social and emotional development cannot be underestimated.
 The National Research Council has concluded that attitudes toward learning that children acquire during early childhood are inexplicably linked to their learning and success later in life.

-In addition, a variety of research studies focusing on the perceptions of kindergarten teachers, consistently report that positive social and emotional skills at kindergarten entry are as important to school success than specific academic skills.
+In addition, a variety of research studies focusing on the perceptions of kindergarten teachers, report that positive social and emotional skills at kindergarten entry are as important to school success as specific academic skills.

 In these studies, kindergarten teachers emphasize the importance of:

 - sensitivity to others

 Other social and emotional abilities often linked to school success include:

 Research indicates that children who frequently exhibit these skills are likely to be those who take responsibility for their own learning and show high levels of interest and ownership in learning.

 There is a great deal teachers can do to help support children's developing social and emotional capabilities.
 Take an active part in your child's early childhood education to ensure that their child care provider will: